Willie169/termux-sh/README.md

 This script invokes the main setup script: **[termux-setup-all.sh](termux-setup-all.sh)**, which calls scripts to install essential packages, configures shortcuts, and sets up proot environments.

 Follow the screen guide to complete it.
-If you see "termux-setup-all.sh finished" on screen, run `exit` or pull down the notification bar and tap `exit` on the notification of Termux.
+If you see a dancing parrot on screen, pull down the notification bar and tap `exit` on the notification of Termux.
 Now, you can restart Termux and enjoy it.

 ### Key features